naclonts/inbox-eagle/README.md

 Message ID: 18d71921aacafc7a - Subject: ['Your utilities statement is overdue']
 Snippet: Please submit payment for $100.00 for your electric bill.
 Kindly, City Utilities
+Evaluation: This appears to be a payment that needs to be submitted.
+Therefore, this is given an importance level of 8.0.
 Rating: 8.0

 ----------------